“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 Analogously, saying “the mind is dead” is about reframing our relationship with the mind: given the substantial evidence we’ve found for it not having our best interest at heart, the mind should no longer be the ultimate authority on what is good for us.
 In some areas of our lives, well-designed algorithms that we set can become a more trustworthy guide.

-We already partially live in an algorithm-led world.
+We already live in an algorithm-led world.
 TikTok, YouTube, and social media already use algorithms that keep us scrolling, not thriving.
 Why not proactively design and implement our own algorithms that we know are good for us instead?
 Photo by Vardan Papikyan on Unsplash.

 As mentioned, I used to have mild relationship issues with food.
 I would routinely go through cycles of gaining weight and losing weight.
 Perhaps I’d manage to stay healthy and eat very well for two weeks, but then I’d slip and overeat for the next two.
 This is no longer the case—for the last two years, I no longer go through these cycles and don’t experience any anxiety related to food.
 What changed it for me?